byu-cpe/ecen520_student/ddr/ddr.md

   * Create an empty flag that is asserted when the write address is equal to the read address (including the most significant bit).
   * Create an full flag that is asserted when the write address is equal to the read address and the most significant bit is different.
 * BTNU should be used to reset your write address and read address so that the FIFO is empty
+* Drive the 16 LEDs with the value of the "depth" of the FIFO (i.e., the number of entries currently loaded in the FIFO).
+The 16 bits cannot fully encode the possible depth.

-## DDR UART FIFO Simulation
+### DDR UART FIFO Simulation

-A top-level testbench has been created for you named `ddr_top_tb.sv` (this will save you a lot of time!).
+A top-level testbench has been created for you named `ddr_top_tb.sv`.
+This testbench instances your design and the DDR memory model much like what was done with the ddr example design.
+You will need to create a simulation script similar to the [example_nexys4_top_sim.do](./ip/example_nexys4_top_sim.do) script to simulate your design in Modelsim.
+You can copy this script and make the various changes needed to simulate your top-level design.
-Simulate your design to make sure that it properly writes characters received from the testbench and then reads them and retransmits them when BTNC is pressed.
+Simulate your design in the GUI to make sure that it properly writes characters received from the testbench and then reads them and retransmits them when BTNC is pressed.

-Create a makefile rule `sim_ddr_uart_top` that performs this simulation.
+Create a makefile rule `sim_ddr_uart_top` that performs this simulation without the GUI and generates a log file named `sim_ddr_uart_top.log`.

-## DDR UART FIFO Bitfile Generation
+## Top-level Implementation and Download

 Create a synthesis script that will synthesis your design and generate a bitfile named `ddr_fifo_top.bit`.
 Create a makefile rule `gen_bit` that performs this task.

+### Download and Testing

 Make sure your bitstream operates correctly on the board.

 ## Submission